nigelhaim/Notes_3rdYr_1stSem/Data warehousing.md

 	- Always sense check if the averages, min, max values make sense.
 It can also tell you if these values might need special handling
 - Ensure you have enough data points to make your conclusions
 - Beware of confirmation bias.
 Make counter-validation part of your analysis.

+# Lab exer 3

+## Install pyenv
+- Use pip

+### pyenv install 3.8.4

+We do this because apache-airflow is not compatible with the latest version of python